 Cell culture

 HEK293T cells were maintained in DMEM medium supplemented with 10% fetal bovine serum.
-To produce lentivirus, HEK293T cells were seeded in 15 cm tissue culture dishes one day before transfection so that they are 70-80% confluent at the time of transfection.
+To produce lentivirus, HEK293T cells were seeded in 15 cm tissue culture dishes one day before transfection so that they were 70-80% confluent at the time of transfection.
 Prior to transfection, culture media was changed to pre-warmed DMEM medium supplemented with 10% fetal bovine serum.
 For each 15 cm dish, 36 ul of Lipofectamine 3000 (Life Technologies) was diluted in 1.2 ml OptiMEM (Life Technologies).
 Separately, 3 ug of pMD2.G (Addgene #12259), 12 ug of pCMV delta R8.2 (Addgene #12263), 9 ug of lentiviral vector and 48 ul of P3000 Reagent was diluted in 1.2 ml OptiMEM.
 After incubation for 5 min, the Lipofectamine 3000 mixture and DNA mixture were combined and incubated at room temperature for 30 min.
 The mixture was then added to HEK293T cells dropwise.
 Viral particles were harvested 48 hours and 72 hours after transfection, further concentrated using Centricon Plus-20 centrifugal ultrafilters with a cutoff 100,000NMWL (Millipore) to a final volume of 450 ul and then aliquot and frozen at -80°C.

 Stable human cell lines HeLa and A549, in which the CRISPR Cas9 nuclease is stably integrated into the human AAVS1 site, were used for screening assays.
 The cells were expanded and frozen in multiple aliquots so that subsequent experiments could be performed on cells with low (less than 5) passage number.
 These were grown in DMEM supplemented with 10% fetal bovine serum and hygromycin (500 and 100 ug/ml, respectively).
 The puromycin selection doses were 5 ug/mL for both cell lines.
 Essentially 100% killing was observed in plain cells with these doses after 120 hours of exposure.